Accessibility options

 The Lantern Test is not usually carried out in community optometric practice.
 If you would like to take the test, contact the universities below:

 There is currently no cure for genetic CVD.
-Your optometrist may suggest using colour filters on your glasses, or coloured contact lenses.
 People with illnesses that have led to CVD, may find that their vision returns to normal when their illness has been treated.